Jiaxi-Wu-Dev/studynotes/Salesforce Notes.md

     Permission sets grant additional permissions and access settings to a user.

 Use profiles to grant the minimum permissions and settings that all users of a particular type need.
 Then use permission sets to grant more permissions as needed.
 The combination of profiles and permission sets gives you a great deal of flexibility in specifying object-level access.

+Profiles usually match up with a user's job function (for example, system administrator, recruiter, or hiring manager), but you can have profiles for anything that makes sense for your Salesforce org.
+A profile can be assigned to many users, but a user can have only one profile at a time.

+A **permission** set is a collection of settings and permissions that give users access to various tools and functions.
+The settings and permissions in permission sets are also found in profiles, but permission sets extend users’ functional access without changing their profiles.

+Optimal way to configure object permissions for the Recruiting app is like this:

+    Create two profiles: Recruiters and Standard Employees.
+    Create two permission sets: Hiring Managers and Interviewers.
+    Assign the Standard Employee profile to hiring managers and interviewers, and then grant the appropriate permission set for their function.

+Week 5
+Understand Custom & Standard Objects
+Describe the perks of using objects on the Salesforce platform.
+Explain the difference between standard objects and custom objects.
+List the types of custom fields an object can have.

+data model.
+A data model is more or less what it sounds like.
+It’s a way to model what database tables look like in a way that makes sense to humans.

+we think about database tables as objects, we think about columns as fields, and rows as records.
+So instead of an account spreadsheet or table, we have an Account object with fields and a bunch of identically structured records.

+Standard objects are objects that are included with Salesforce.
+Common business objects like Account, Contact, Lead, and Opportunity are all standard objects.

+Custom objects are objects that you create to store information that’s specific to your company or industry.
+For DreamHouse, D’Angelo wants to build a custom Property object that stores information about the homes his company is selling.